i5hi/helpers/vault.md

 ### Prerequisites

-Basic knowledge in the following areas is sufficient to follow along this guide:
+Basic knowledge in Linux and http is sufficient to follow this guide.

-1. Linux (Debian/Ubuntu)
-2. HTTP Service Development
-3. SQL/NoSQL Databases

 ## Installation